Showa Denko K.K. (OTCMKTS:SHWDY) Sets New 12-Month High at $27.76

 Showa Denko K.K.
-(OTCMKTS:SHWDY)’s stock price hit a new 52-week high during mid-day trading on Tuesday .
-The stock traded as high as $27.76 and last traded at $27.76, with a volume of 0 shares changing hands.
+(OTCMKTS:SHWDY)’s stock price reached a new 52-week high on Monday .
+The company traded as high as $27.76 and last traded at $27.76, with a volume of 0 shares changing hands.
 The stock had previously closed at $27.76.

 Showa Denko K.K. operates as a chemical company in Japan and internationally.
 It operates through six segments: Petrochemicals, Chemicals, Electronics, Inorganics, Aluminum, and Others.
 The Petrochemicals segment offers olefins, including ethylene, propylene, C4 fraction, cracked fuel oils, etc.; and organic chemicals comprising acetaldehyde, acetic acid, vinyl and ethyl acetate, allyl alcohol and ester resin, etc.